 These include prison overcrowding, delays in the trial process, poor coordination between criminal justice agencies, lack of resources and, in some countries of political will, and a lack of reliable data about prison systems.

 PRI has been working in the region since 1991.
-The MENA programme is based in Amman, Jordan and currently operates in Algeria, Morocco, Jordan and Yemen.
+The MENA programme is based in Amman, Jordan and currently operates in Algeria, Jordan, Sudan and Yemen.

 Current work focuses on: